Zilliqa/dev-portal/zq2/docs/staking/index.md

 title: Delegated Staking
 ---

+# Solo Staking

+If node operators want to become a validator on Zilliqa 2.0, they can deposit the minimum stake required on their own.
+They can increase their deposit or decrease it by unstaking and withdrawing part of their deposit.
+Note that the remaining deposit must be at least the required minimum.
+If a validator does not want to participate in the consensus anymore, they must unstake their entire deposit.

-# Delegated Staking Mechanism
+# Delegated Staking

-Zilliqa 2.0 validators can operate staking pools, allowing users to delegate stake to them.
-They can use the reference implementation of the staking variants mentioned below or create their own smart contracts.
+Alternatively, validators can operate staking pools, allowing users to delegate stake to them.
+To set up a staking pool, they can use the reference implementation mentioned below or create and deploy their own smart contracts.

-The staking mechanism supports two variants:
+The reference smart contracts currently supports two variants of delegated staking:

 ## Staking Variants